Sai-Manikanta-Andey/GeminiClone/README.md

 ## Features ⚡
 Conversational Interface: Interact with Gemini in a natural way, just like having a chat.

 Realistic Typing Effect: Experience a more immersive feel with simulated typing during responses.

 Powered by Google Gemini: Leverage the cutting-edge capabilities of Google's Gemini model for informative answers.

 ## Technologies ⚙️
 React.js: Build a smooth and dynamic user interface with this popular frontend framework.

 Gemini API Integration: Access the power of Gemini's functionalities through its dedicated API.

 CSS Styling: Craft a visually appealing user interface with Cascading Style Sheets.
-Getting Started
-Clone the Repository: Download the project files to your local machine using Git:

 ## Getting Started 🚦
 1. Clone the repository to your local machine.